minhtrietcancode/abc-challenge-2026-location-classification/README.md

 2. Performing timestamp-based matching to align BLE readings with room labels
 3. Dropping 34% of BLE readings that fall outside labeled time ranges (expected behavior given the data collection design)

 **Class Imbalance**: Some rooms appear very rarely in the dataset, and temporal splitting may result in unseen classes in validation/test sets.
-This is handled by:
+This is handled through various techniques documented in `model/approach_note.md`.
-1. Using sample weights equivalent to `class_weight='balanced'`
-2. Filtering test set to evaluate only on seen classes
-3. Marking unseen class predictions separately